mward2020/ai-case-study/README.md

 ### How the process works

-As mentioned, Callaway engineers wrote (and continue to write) the software necessary to get the AI started on the clubface-design project, and the company purchased a $5 Million supercomputer which the manufacturer helped configure to work with the software being developed.
+As mentioned, Callaway engineers wrote the software necessary to get the AI started on the clubface-design project, and the company purchased a $5 Million supercomputer which the manufacturer helped configure to work with the software being developed.
 Part of getting started was helping AI develop its own understanding of the physics involved between a clubface and ball at impact, and the in-depth details of the USGA’s (United States Golf Association) conformance test for clubface "CT," or Characteristic Time.
 This way, the AI wouldn't generate club faces that were illegal and violate the maximum performance specifications as laid out but the USGA.

 To keep the face design focused, the supercomputer was instructed that its design had to work in accordance with the strict specifications of other design features of the clubhead, so that the face would work in harmony with all club head components, such as sole, crown, adjustable perimeter weighting, etc., to promote maximum performance.
 The supercomputer created one design after another, learning from each, working non-stop, day and night.
 According to Dr. Alan Hocknell, Callaway’s head of R&D at the time: